kbowden1800/bouncing-box/README.md

     points = 0;
     speed = 10;

-Below these variables add:

-    box.css('left', position);
+We will be using the following jQuery functions to make use of these changing variables.
+For now, don't worry about how they work, simply recognize these lines of code and what they do.
+Add them below your new variables:

+    box.css('left', position);      // changes the 'left' css property of the box to value of var position box.text(points);               // changes the text of the box to display the value of var points

-The .css() function changes the `left` css property of our box to the value held in our position variable.
-This property controls how far from the left side of the screen our box is.
-Change the value of the `position` variable and watch the box move.
+The box.css() function changes the `left` css property of our box element to the value of `var position`.
+As we change the value of `position`, the box will move.
+Change the value of the `position` variable to `100` and watch the box move!

-Below that add:

-    box.text(points);

-The .text() function changes the text content between our box's `<div class="box"></div>` tags.
-Change the `points` variable and watch how it changes the box.
+The box.text() function changes the text content of our box element.
+Change the `points` variable and watch how it changes the points displayed.

 Before we move on, lets reset those variables to their starting values